How Can I Safely Remove Bones From Meat With A Boning Knife?

 When dealing with bones that have joints or ball and socket structures, it’s important to understand their mechanics.
 Identify the point where the bone connects to the joint or socket and carefully maneuver the blade around it.
 Gently separate the bone from the joint, using small and precise cuts to avoid any damage to the meat.

-See also How Do I Maintain The Balance And Weight Of A Knife?
+See also How Do I Maintain The Edge Of Serrated Knives?

 Working Around Curved and Irregular Bones